TadayoshiCarvajal/PomodorrosCLI/README.md

 ## Deployment

-One you've downloaded or cloned a copy of PomodorrosCLI (see [Getting Started](#getting-started)), use a text editor or IDE to add the pomcli alias to your environment.
+Once you've downloaded or cloned a copy of PomodorrosCLI (see [Getting Started](#getting-started)), use a text editor or IDE to add the pomcli alias to your environment.
 On MacOS:
 ```
 cd ~
 open -a "Visual Studio Code" .bash_profile